It’s illegal to buy a knife if you’re under 18 years old.

 However, the effects are much more widespread, even if there are no injuries.

 Many families are devastated by losing someone they love, whether that’s losing them completely through being a victim of murder, or whether it’s because you’ve committed a crime and they can’t see you because you’re in prison.
 Younger siblings or family members will grow up without a close relationship with you which can have a huge impact on their mental health.
 This type of crime can also be hugely damaging to yours and your families reputation locally as well them being potentially verbally or physically abused due to a crime that a family member has committed.

 Travel opportunities shattered

 Many countries are very strict on the people they allow in to their country, whether for an extended period or just for a holiday.
 For example, the USA and Australia will check and if you have a criminal record, this may mean you might never be able to visit or live there.

 Career opportunities shattered

-If you are simply found to be carrying a weapon, even without intending to use it, you can receive four years in prison.
-This can also mean a permanent criminal record and, if you hurt someone, you could go to prison for longer.
+If you are found to be carrying a weapon, even without intending to use it, you can receive four years in prison.
+This will also mean a permanent criminal record and, if you hurt someone, you could go to prison for longer.